geoblacklight/geoblacklight/README.md

     rails server

 Note that if you're using Rails with Spring enabled, we've found the the `rails generate` commands will stall.
 The workaround is to kill the spring daemon process.
+You will will probably not need to run this generator regularly.

+Run tests

+    rake ci

 ## Installation